 - People are three times more likely to want to watch a tutorial video than read an instruction manual.

 Which brings us to our marketing idea: produce an install video (or series of install videos) and sell more parts.

-Before you fire up the family camcorder and start making videos, it’s important to understand what makes for a “good” install video vs a bad one.
+Before you start making videos on your phone, it’s important to understand what makes for a “good” install video vs a bad one.

 |Summarize what’s happening along the way with text on the screen, making it easy for viewers to skip back and forth to find the segment(s) they’re interested in||Do not offer any sort of summary on the screen, forcing viewers to watch beginning to end|

 |Include video/images of what’s important and skip showing video/images of things that aren’t important||Give viewers either far too much detail or not enough|